Lanskap Kofiau

 Lookout Tower In'am Fathoni, koordinator regional Palu, di atas menara pengintai 70 meter yang digunakan oleh organisasi konservasi untuk penelitian perubahan iklim dan kanopi hutan di Taman Nasional Lore Lindu, Sulawesi, Indonesia. © Bridget Besaw

-YKAN ensures no conflict of interest with any party during the cooperation process with the contractor/vendor.
-For any procurement solicitation or contract, if a contractor/vendor invited to take part in the Invitation for Bids (IFB) or Request for Proposal (RFP) is identified to have a potential or an element of conflict of interest, that contractor/vendor is disqualified and cannot compete as a potential goods or services providers.
+YKAN guarantees that there will be no conflict of interest with any party during the collaboration with the contractor or vendor.
+In the case of procurement solicitations or contracts, if a contractor or vendor invited to participate in the Invitation for Bids (IFB) or Request for Proposal (RFP) is found to have a potential or clear conflict of interest, that contractor or vendor will be disqualified and cannot compete as a potential provider of goods or services.

-Any formal solicitation document shall contain a notice that YKAN reserves the right to: a) reject any offers for any reason whatsoever, b) waive immaterial or irrelevant project requirements, c) pursue purchasing in a manner that is in the best interests of YKAN.
+Any formal solicitation document will include a notice stating that YKAN reserves the right to a) reject any offers for any reason, b) waive immaterial or irrelevant project requirements, and c) pursue purchases in a way that best serves YKAN's interests.

-Purchase transactions not expected to exceed US$2,000 may be made without competition and further justification.
-Nevertheless, responsible purchasers may choose to pursue some form of competition (price comparisons, requests for quotations, etc.) and should use judgment and an understanding of the applicable marketplace in making this decision.
+Purchase transactions not expected to exceed US$2,000 may be conducted without the need for competition and additional justification.
+Nevertheless, responsible purchasers may choose to seek some form of competition, such as price comparisons or requests for quotations, and should exercise judgment and an understanding of the applicable marketplace in making this decision.

-A total transaction of US$2,001 – 150,000.
-Transactions may be made after considering price quotation submission by the related contractor/vendor.
-In this transaction category, a minimum of 3 quotation submissions must be obtained before making a purchasing decision.
+For transactions totaling US$2,001 – 150,000, purchases may proceed after reviewing price quotations submitted by the respective contractor or vendor.
+In this category, a minimum of three quotation submissions must be obtained before reaching a purchasing decision.

 For purchases over US$150,000, the business unit (contractor/vendor) must be involved in a formal bidding (IFB) or proposal (RFP) process.
-The responsible purchaser will prepare RFP and IFB.
-The RFP will contain a description of the anticipated contract type, the instructions for completing an offer, selection criteria, non-disclosure provision (if applicable), and the YKAN’s conflict of interest disclosure form.
-This RFP will be distributed through various methods to reach the optimal number of potential bidders.
+The responsible purchaser will prepare the RFP and IFB.
+The RFP will contain a description of the anticipated contract type, the instructions for completing an offer, selection criteria, non-disclosure provision (if applicable), and the YKAN's conflict of interest disclosure form.
+This RFP will be distributed using various methods to reach the optimal number of potential bidders.
 A written technical evaluation shall be conducted on all proposals received.
-The contract will be awarded to the responsible entity whose proposal is most advantageous to the program while considering the price and other factors.
+The contract will be awarded to the responsible entity whose proposal is deemed most advantageous to the program, taking into account price and other relevant factors.

-The contract will be given to the contractors/vendors who successfully win the bidding based on ethical, meticulous, fair, and objective considerations.
-Every potential contractor/vendor must receive the same information.
-The responsible purchaser will consider every bid or proposal objectively and based on the market standard and YKAN’s or program’s best interests.
+The contract will be awarded to the contractors/vendors who successfully win the bidding according to ethical, meticulous, fair, and objective considerations.
+All potential contractors/vendors will be provided with identical information.
+The responsible purchaser will consider every bid or proposal objectively, adhering to market standards and prioritizing YKAN's or the program's best interests.